NC weather: Ice seen accumulating on raised surfaces as far south as Wake County

 Estimated power outages

-Duke Energy is projecting that the hazardous wintry precipitation and high-winds could cause nearly 1 million power outages - some lasting several days - beginning Thursday in North Carolina and South Carolina, based on the storm's current forecasted track.
+Duke Energy projected that the hazardous wintry precipitation and high-winds could cause nearly 1 million power outages - some lasting several days - beginning Thursday in North Carolina and South Carolina, based on the storm's current forecasted track.

 Duke Energy said it has thousands of employees supporting the company's response, including 5,400 line technicians and vegetation workers.
 More than 1,300 of those workers are from the company's Midwest and Florida service areas and from other companies providing assistance.